About ACG Events

 Copyright and permissions

-To enable technology transfer of a high degree, the ACG produces publications including, but not limited to, supporting material for its many events in both hardcopy and electronic format, books, research reports, specialist publications, training DVDs, and an Online Repository of Conference Proceedings.
+To enable technology transfer of a high degree, the ACG produces publications including, but not limited to, supporting material for its many events in both hard copy and electronic format, books, research reports, specialist publications, training videos, and an Online Repository of Conference Proceedings.

 The ACG is committed to publishing high-quality work and as such, there are a number of ACG and author responsibilities and requirements involved in the publication process.
 Please read the Copyright, Author Rights & Permissions document.

-If you are traveling to Australia for an event, you may require a Visa.
-You can find more information on this at http://www.homeaffairs.gov.au/trav/visi/visi
+If you are travelling to Australia for an event, you may require a Visa.
+You can find more information on this at https://covid19.homeaffairs.gov.au/

 If you require an invitation letter from the ACG for Visa purposes, please email the ACG a copy of your passport information page when registering for the event.

-Generally if the ACG is hosting an event within a hotel, we will secure and make known an agreed rate for delegates to stay at that same hotel.
-If you are travelling to Australia for one of the ACG’s events, and are looking for alternative accommodation options, there are a number of accommodation search sites that you can use:
+Generally, if the ACG is hosting an event within a hotel, we will secure and make known an agreed rate for delegates to stay at that same hotel.
+If you seek alternate accommodation, there are a number of accommodation search sites that you can use: